Experiential learning resources for the innovative educator

 14. Nature's Notebook

 This website is geared toward educators.
-Nature's Notebook focuses heavily on phenology monitoring, but what's cool is that you can create your own phenology monitoring program with your students that is relevant to your community.
+Nature's Notebook focuses heavily on phenology monitoring, but what's cool is that you can create your own phenology monitoring program with your students relevant to your community.
 Your students could consider starting a citizen science program as an upper level project-based learning experience.

 15. The Wildlab Bird